SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 <iframe width="400" height="224" src="***" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 -->

 <a id="fn1">1</a>: J Norman, ["Scribe Filippo de Strata's Polemic Against Printing"](https://www.historyofinformation.com/detail.php?id=4276), _History of Information_, retrieved 2022-Jan-09.

 The original is preserved in Venice's _Biblioteca Marciana_ (Italian Manuscripts, Class I, 72 (5074) folios iv.-2r).
 This translation from Latin was done by Shelagh Grier in 1986, but not widely published (a Hayloft Press pamphlet in a limited edition of 350).[↩](#fn1a)

-<a id="fn2">2</a>: And look: if you have to read a 2,000 year old 3-volume poem, _in Latin_, to figure out how to get a girlfriend or boyfriend, _you're not doing it right!_  I say this as a former lonely young nerd with low social skills and a penchant for Latin, who tried exactly this.
+<a id="fn2">2</a>: And look: if you have to read a 2,000 year old, 3-volume poem, _in Latin_, to figure out how to get a girlfriend or boyfriend&hellip; _you're not doing it right!_

+I say this as a former young lonely nerd with low social skills and a penchant for Latin, who tried exactly this.
 Trust me; didn't work.

-And to this day, I'm not sure how my old Latin tutors would have felt about the attempt, had I been caught.
-At least one of them would have laughed, and wished me good luck.
-He later became a minister, somewhat to my surprise. [↩](#fn2a)
+To this day, I'm not sure how my old Latin tutors would have felt about the attempt, had I been caught.
+(At least one of them likely would have laughed, and wished me good luck.
+He later became a minister, somewhat to my surprise.) [↩](#fn2a)